NHS-digital-website/design-system/README.md

 To make sure the class names in this styling system don't clash existing class names in any website project, every class name must be prefixed with `nhsd`.

+#### Naming organisms

+Some organisms are named and structured in a way that the name and strucure implies an arrangement of instances of the same molecule.
+The "list" doesn't necessarily mean that we have a semantic list of these molecules, but rather represents the structure and idea of having multiple instances of the same molecule in a similar (column-like) arrangement.

+Hopefully this makes sense - but even if it doesn't necesserily - follow this naming and strucuring convention helps us maintaining the code and reuse styling solutions.
+Sticking to the same conventions also will allow us to rename and restructure the code, as we followed a consistent approach.

+**Some "list" organism examples:**

+- Card list
+- Graphic block list
+- Nav block list
+- Image with link list

 #### So after the system wide prefix the component class names will look the following:

 - **Atoms / Button**: `.nhsd-a-button`